Vizzuality/CartoDB-Tutorials/joining-data/README.md

 ##### 4. Join two tables dynamically

+Finally, we'll run through a working example using the join method described in #3 above.

+##### 5. An example of Joining two real datasets

 ## 1. Join two tables by a shared value in each row

 This is where you have a value in both tables, say iso codes and you can match the value of a row (e.g. iso_code='USA') from one table with the same value in a second table (e.g. iso='USA').
 Column name doesn't matter, just the content!